HolmesLab/holmeslab/docs/Projects/PCX/scan-session.md

 The last thing is, we've got a final supplemental survey for you.
 We’ll email it to you, so you can fill it out at home, but you could also fill it out right now if you’d prefer.
 You’ll get $30 more for completing it!
 This is similar to what you filled out for an hour here on Qualtrics on the testing computer.
 It is an hour of self-report surveys and there's also some little cognitive tests that you'll be linked to that will involve things like choosing shapes or testing your reaction time.
 The link to the survey is in the email I sent, that also has the information for the gift card and all of your follow-up information.
 We’re aiming to have everyone fill it out within 48 hours.
 Does that feel possible for you?
 [If no, make notes in the sheet]

 Would you like to fill it out now, here, or do it at home?

+SEND THEM THIS EMAIL: [PostMRI_Email](PCR_PostMRI_Email)

-[If here, take them back to the testing room and set them up on the computer.
+(If here, take them back to the testing room and set them up on the computer.)

 ## **SECTION 18: Goodbye**